 Paintings & Frames

-• Repair cracks and out-of-joint corners
+• Repair of cracks and out-of-joint corners and other frame elements

-• Repair broken frame embellishments and ornamentation
+• Repair of damaged frame embellishments & ornamentation

 • Toning and glazing to blend repairs with original finish